gorkaeff/gorkaeff.github.io/controllers/README.md

 # gorkaeff.github.io
-# views folder
+# controllers folder

-Contains all html of application
+Contains angular controllers of application.
+They have the route and the view (template) to render the content